-For datasets rich with node features (MNIST, CIFAR-10, ENZYMES), our proposed attack has achieved exceptional performance, while the replacement based approach displayed severe limitations.
-On MNIST dataset, the result demonstrates that the subgraph replacement attack failed to implant 3 triggers simultaneously achieving only 2.5\%, 21.90\% and 78.12\% ASRs, while our proposed attack attained ASRs of above 99.81\%.
-In case of attack evasiveness, subgraph replacement attack degrades the clean accuracy to only 18.06\% from the clean model accuracy of 90.60\% whereas our recommended approach attained the clean accuracy of 90.50\%.
-We achieved similar kind of results for ENZYMES dataset where the subgraph replacement attack achieved ASRs of 19.8\%, 14\%, 75.49\% and Clean accuracy drop (CAD) of 34.17\% while our proposed attack achieved an ASR in range of 89\% to 94\% and CAD of 3.34\%.
-Although the results of our proposed method on ENZYMES dataset is not as high as MNIST, it's still in acceptable range.
-This relatively lower performance on ENZYMES dataset could be because of its size which has only 600 graph data in the datasets which is 100 times smaller than MNIST dataset.
-The subgraph replacement based attack degraded the Clean accuracy of the model greatly because of it's characteristic of distorting the original graph structure for the MNIST and ENZYMES datasets.
-This makes the trained model with replacement based attack unusable.
-The only dataset where the replacement based attack was successful for implementing multi target attack is on CIFAR10 where is achieved over 99\% ASRs with only 0.89\% CAD.
-The reason behind this could be the larger number of node features in this dataset than all of the others.
-However, our proposed mechanism still outperforms with ASRs above 99.95\%, 99.89\% and 99.94\% and CAD 0.75\%.
+As shown in those datasets rich with node features (MNIST, CIFAR-10, ENZYMES), our proposed attack has achieved exceptional performance, while the replacement-based approach displayed severe limitations.
+On MNIST dataset, the result demonstrates that the subgraph replacement-based attack failed to implant three triggers simultaneously achieving only 2.5\%, 21.90\% and 78.12\% on ASR, while our proposed attack can attain ASRs with the minimal of 99.81\%.
+In case of attack evasiveness, subgraph replacement attack degrades the clean accuracy to only 18.06\% from the clean model accuracy of 90.60\% whereas our approach attain the clean accuracy of 90.50\%.
+ENZYMES dataset evaluation is also consistent that the subgraph replacement attack achieves ASRs of 19.8\%, 14\%, 75.49\% with clean accuracy drop (CAD) of 34.17\%, while our proposed attack achieves ASRs in range of 89\% to 94\% with CAD of merely 3.34\%.
+The relatively lower performance on ENZYMES dataset compared to MNIST evaluation is due to its smaller training graph data which is 100 times lower than MNIST.
+Besides, the subgraph replacement-based attack significantly degrades the clean accuracy, leading to the inapplicability of trained model.
+Note that the only dataset where the replacement-based attack was successful for implementing multi-targeted attack is on CIFAR-10 where it achieves over 99\% ASRs with only 0.89\% CAD.
+Yet, our proposed mechanism still outperforms with ASRs above 99.95\%, 99.89\% and 99.94\% and CAD 0.75\%.